ouspg/SOP-Robot/docs/BRINGUP.md

 ros2 run eye_movement eye_movement_node
 ```

-**Todo: simplify bring up process (add commands to launch file)**
+**Todo: simplify bring up process (add the starting of the controllers to the launch file)**

 ## Sending action goals manually

-If you want to send action goals to head you need to start the `head_controller` Then following actions and topics should be available:
+The robot head joints doesn't have similar easy to use action client as the arm has.
+If you want to send action goals to the head you need to start the `head_controller` Then following actions and topics should be available:

 ```console
 vagrant@vagrant-ros:/workspace$ ros2 action list